Navigation: Network & Remote Installation >

 c.
 Exit out of the AyaNova program

 b.
-After installing, enable the TCPIP and Named Pipes protocols via SQL Server Configuration Manager (for some reason, SQL Express has these disabled by default)
+After installing, confirm that the TCPIP and Named Pipes protocols are enabled via SQL Server Configuration Manager

 c.
-If using SQL Express 2005, configure for remote access
+You may also need to configure for remote access

 If there is a firewall enabled on the "server" computer where the SQL Express configuration is installed and setup, set exceptions for sqlserver.exe and sqlbrowser.exe, and/or UDP port 1434 and 1433 in some cases

 For example, if you are using Windows Firewall:

 •In your Control Panel, open the Windows Firewall applet.

 •Click Add Program